sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Project Design

 First I would Load and Explore the Data.
-Then I would need to do some Pre-Process, where i need to convert the data form a wide-table format to tall-table.
-I will only keep: Combined_Key, Population, Date,
+Then I would need to do some pre-process, where i need to convert the data form a wide-table format to tall-table.
+I will only keep: Combined_Key, Population, [Date, # of Cases] will be extrapolate during pre-process.
+Once we have the data in a

 -----------